 Prior to beginning therapeutic work, I studied and worked for 10 years at the University of Oxford and later for Glasgow University as an applied statistics researcher and lecturer.
-Whilst therapeutic work is very different in nature, I bring with me clear thinking, an ability to hold focus and recognise patterns within a wider context, and a grounding in how to use theory to make my work most effective.
-This, together with my sensitivity, intuition and genuine care helps me to work gently and effectively with complex and confusing experiences
+Whilst therapeutic work is very different in nature, I bring with me clear thinking and an ability to hold focus and recognise patterns within a wider context.
+I find this helps me to work gently and effectively with complex and confusing experiences.

 Areas of counselling I deal with